Welcome to today's edition of the Rush 24-7 podcast.

 He's a frat boy.

-One day Bush is deceitful.
+One day, Bush is deceitful.

-He and Cheney and Rumsfeld are so smart, they're fooling everybody, using the media to get their lying, stinking message out.
+They're fooling everybody, using the media to get their lying, stinking message out.

-What about this towel snapping business?
+What about his towel snapping business?

-I mean somebody has to coordinate this.
+I mean, somebody has to coordinate this.

-It's like the Democrats are coordinating their new use of the word incompetent to describe the uh administration.
+It's like the Democrats are coordinating their new use of the word incompetent to describe the administration.

-The media's jumped right on that.
+The media has jumped right on that.

-And did you hear uh who was it uh Margaret Carlson.
+And did you hear, who was it?

-His attitude during the press conference, oddly upbeat, I thought.
+Margaret Carlson, his attitude during the press conference, oddly upbeat, I thought.

-And you know the towns they think the guy ought to be so low he looks up and sees the gutter.
+And you know, the towns, they think the guy ought to be so low he looks up and sees the gutter.

-They think they've done such a gang a bang up good job.
+They think they've done such a gang, a bang-up good job.

 Caught myself there, Dawn, of beating this guy up that they think he's cowering in fear in the corner in the White House every night.